Knowledge and Human Development Authority: School Parent Contract

-Report

 Higher Education / Universities

 Dubai has encouraged the establishment of international university branch campuses (HEP Branches), whose home-base campuses (HEP Home) are located outside the country, to provide high quality international degrees to its citizens and expatriate residents.
 HEP Branches are located across several Free Zones which allow 100% foreign ownership in tax-free environments.
 Clarification of the different types of HEPs operating in Dubai, is necessary to understand the higher education landscape.
 HEPs in Dubai can be located either in- or outside a Free Zone.
 Three main types of HEPs operate in the Emirate: HEP Branch, HEP Local and HEP Federal.

 Training Institutions

 With more than 800 approved training institutes offering a broad range of courses – from foreign languages and computer training to engineering, banking and finance – Dubai is an important regional destination for professional development.
 KHDA aims to support the delivery of high quality technical and vocational education and training, thus meeting the needs of residents and employers in Dubai.
-Training institutes that already have Educational Services Permits from KHDA can access the e-Services page for renewal and amendments to their permits.

 KHDA Initiatives

 What Works

-What Works is a unique initiative to help transform Dubai's private education sector through collaboration.
+What Works is an initiative to help transform Dubai's private education sector through collaboration.
 With the support of private schools in Dubai and local community partners, What Works was initiated in September 2012.
-Based on the principles of Appreciative Inquiry, What Works is a unique programme for teachers and school leaders in Dubai's private education sector, designed to increase collaboration within the sector and improve student outcomes.
+Based on the principles of Appreciative Inquiry, What Works is a programme for teachers and school leaders in Dubai's private education sector, designed to increase collaboration within the sector and improve student outcomes.
 Centred on six events taking place each academic year, What Works brings together subject teachers, heads and principals to share what they do best at their schools.

 A central tenet of What Works is that it relies on local expertise to strengthen the overall quality of education in Dubai.
 During each What Works event, teachers participate in workshops given by their colleagues at other schools.
 What Works also promotes a culture of collaboration between schools throughout the year.
 In its Head to Head programme, principals and subject heads visit on another's schools to share best practices.
-This is a particularly unique innovation given Dubai's private schools landscape, which includes schools teaching 15 different curricula.
+This is a unique innovation given Dubai's private schools landscape, which includes schools teaching 15 different curricula.
 Quite often, the learning exchanges involve schools offering different curricula.

 Abundance

 In 2016, the KHDA the Abundance Group project, which invited high-achieving schools in Dubai to share their learning with others to help improve the quality of all schools in Dubai.
 Schools rated Very Good or Good during annual inspections were offered the option of a differentiated inspection based on self-evaluation, allowing them to focus their resources on giving back to other schools.
 Sixteen Outstanding-rated schools participated in the project, offering workshops and training for teachers and senior leaders from schools rated Acceptable or lower during the project's first year, with partnerships continuing since.